 Open to the public free of charge!

 NASA's Ames Research Center is a key facility for many of NASA's missions and projects.
 Come to the Ames' Visitor Center and learn what we're doing at this amazing NASA facility.
+The NASA Ames Visitor Center is a self-guided tour and an average stay at the NASA Ames Visitor Center ranges between 1.5 and 2 hours.
+Please plan accordingly.

 Location: Located at the main gate to NASA's Ames Research Center at Moffett Field, California.
 15 minutes northwest of San Jose, California, just off U.S. 101 at the "Moffett Blvd / NASA Parkway" exit.